All Saints Church in Murrumbateman was built in 1919.

 An Honour Roll inside the church commemorates the 60 young men from the area who enlisted for service in World War 1, nine of whom lost their lives in that conflict.

-During this time All Saints has been lovingly restored, and works to balance historical heritage and modern preferences.
+All Saints Church has been lovingly restored, and works to balance historical heritage and modern preferences.